pranavkonidena/taskManagerCLI/README.md

 Steps to setup a crone job :
-1. Open terminal, run cronetab -e
+1. Open terminal, run crontab -e
+2. Enter the following:
+'''
-2. Enter the following: 00 24 * * * <output to which node> <path to reduceDeadline.js>.
+00 24 * * * <output to which node> <path to reduceDeadline.js>.
+'''
 3. This will set the deadlines to be reduced at 12 am in the morning.